AdobeDocs/document-services/src/pages/apis/pdf-services/reorder-pdf-pages.md

 ExecutionContext executionContext = ExecutionContext.create(credentials);
 ReorderPagesOperation reorderPagesOperation = ReorderPagesOperation.createNew();

-// Set operation input from a source file, along with specifying the order of the pages for rearranging the pages in a PDF file.
+// Set operation input from a source file, along with specifying the order of
+//the pages for rearranging the pages in a PDF file.

 FileRef source =
   FileRef.createFromLocalFile( "src/main/resources/reorderPagesInput.pdf" );
 PageRanges pageRanges = getPageRangeForReorder();